-College of Technology candidates for promotion are expected to share their knowledge and expertise with others.
-The nature of the engagement{ XE "Service" }{ XE "Service" } activity will necessarily be very diverse, but typically involves external partners such as industry, PreK-18 educational institutions, professional association{ XE "Professional association" }s, government or other outside agencies and groups.
+Purdue Polytechnic Institute candidates for promotion are expected to share their knowledge and expertise with others.
+The nature of the engagement activity will necessarily be very diverse, but typically involves external partners such as industry, PreK-18 educational institutions, professional associations, government or other outside agencies and groups.